Ultrasound examination of joints and soft tissues - prices

 Top class diagnostic USG device, which ensures the opportunities for precise and high-quality diagnostics.

-Procedure of the examination
+Apply for a visit Procedure of the examination

 Depending on the examined area, the specialist will provide instructions on how the patient should lie down and what clothes need to be removed.
 A special jelly is applied on the skin, which enables the transmission of ultrasound waves in the tissues.
 A detector — a tool that irradiates ultrasound and detects the ultrasound reflected from the tissues, is moved across the skin.
 The physician can ask the patient to inhale and hold the breath for a short moment, as well as to change their body position.